CatarinaCosta02/IES_103696/lab3/README.md

 # 3.1 Accessing databases in SpringBoot

+## a) Complete the guided exercise available from “Spring Boot CRUD Application with Thymeleaf”.

+We followed the guide and then we access the http://localhost:8080/, where we can add the name and the email of a new User.

+The implementation of [DAO](https://www.baeldung.com/java-dao-pattern) layers that provide CRUD functionality on [JPA](https://en.wikipedia.org/wiki/Java_Persistence_API) entities can be a repetitive, time-consuming task that we want to avoid in most cases.

+Luckily, [Spring Boot](https://www.baeldung.com/spring-boot) makes it easy to create CRUD applications through a layer of standard JPA-based CRUD repositories.

+### The Domain Layer:

+*@Entity* annotation, the JPA implementation, which is Hibernate, in this case, will be able to perform CRUD operations on the domain entities.

+*@NotBlank* constraint.
+This implies that we can use Hibernate  Validator for validating the constrained fields before persisting or  updating an entity in the database.

+### The Repository Layer:

+### **Spring Data JPA** **allows us to implement JPA-based repositories (a fancy name for the DAO pattern implementation) with minimal fuss.**

+[Spring Data JPA](https://www.baeldung.com/the-persistence-layer-with-spring-data-jpa) is a key component of Spring Boot's *spring-boot-starter-data-jpa* that makes it easy to add CRUD functionality through a powerful layer of  abstraction placed on top of a JPA implementation.
+This abstraction  layer allows us to access the persistence layer without having to  provide our own DAO implementations from scratch.

+### The Controller Layer:

+**Thanks to the layer of abstraction that \*spring-boot-starter-data-jpa\* places on top of the underlying JPA implementation, we can easily add  some CRUD functionality to our web application through a basic web tier.**

+In this case, a single controller class will suffice for handling GET  and POST HTTP requests and then mapping them to calls to our *UserRepository* implementation.

+The controller class relies on some of Spring MVC's key features.

 ## b) Walkthrough the available solution and answers these questions:

 ### \- The “UserController” class gets an instance of “userRepository” through its constructor; how is this new repository instantiated?